List of cathedrals in the United States

-This is a list of cathedrals in the United States, including both actual cathedrals (seats of bishops in episcopal Christian groups, such as Catholicism, Anglicanism, Eastern Orthodoxy and Oriental Orthodoxy) and a few prominent churches from non-episcopal denominations that have the word "cathedral" in their names.
+This is a list of cathedrals in the United States, including both actual cathedrals (seats of bishops in episcopal mainline denominations and evangelical church building with the word "cathedral" in their names.

-The United States is, according to some measures, home to the largest cathedral in the world: the Cathedral of St. John the Divine (Episcopal) in New York City.
+The United States is, according to some measures, home to the largest cathedral in the world, the Cathedral of St. John the Divine (Episcopal) in New York City.